Hello to my fellow hamateur radio and SWL radio enthusiasts around the world.

 Other than sunspot magnetic polarity it will probably be very difficult to determine when solar cycle 24 ended and solar cycle 25 began.

-Officially there had been 3 earth facing sunspot groups (SSG).
+Officially there had been 1 earth facing sunspot group (SSG).

-Sunspot group (SSG) #12681 was located near S14E19 with a beta magnetic signature.
-It was capable of producing a small in size C class solar flare and an isolated medium in size M class solar flare.
+Sunspot group (SSG) #12681 was located near S13E47 with a simple alpha magnetic signature.
+It was capable of producing a small in size C class solar flare.
+It was approaching the west limb of the sun.

-There had been 3 unofficial and as of yet unnumbered earth facing sunspot groups (SSG) located near
+There had been 1 unofficial and as of yet unnumbered earth facing sunspot group (SSG) located near

 There had been no small in size C class solar flare or larger.